mjakeman/anno-pdf/README.md

 # Run backend app
 npm run dev
 ```

+### Testing
+To run the frontend and backend tests, run `npm test` in the respective directories.
+Ensure your environment is configured as described above.

 ## Project Management
 The team decided on using Jira for project management, as it is a powerful and widely used issue tracker solution which the team is experienced with.
 This is used as our 'source of truth' for task allocations.